metallb/metallb/website/content/tutorial/minikube.md

 used in this tutorial.
 {{% /notice %}}

+{{% notice info %}}
+If you want to use Helm to install MetalLB, you need to install minikube using the `kubeadm` bootstrapper.
+The older `localkube` bootstrapper creates RBAC rules that are incompatible with Helm.
+{{% /notice %}}

 ## Set up a BGP routers

 MetalLB exposes load-balanced services using the BGP routing protocol,